-Students are offered a variety of multi-sensory tasks to practice and reinforce the learning of the Edmark Reading Program words.
-Word cards, stories, and games provide variety and a way for a student to engage kinesthetically with the material.
-It is important to integrate hands-on and kinesthetic learning activities into traditional academic subjects like reading, math, and science (Armstrong, 1994).
+Students are offered a variety of multisensory tasks to practice and reinforce the learning of the Edmark Reading Program words.
+Printable word cards, stories, and games provide variety and a way for a student to engage with the material.
+It is important to integrate interactive learning activities into traditional academic subjects like reading, math, and science (Armstrong, 1994).